European shares ride on U.S.-China talks, earnings optimism

 That offered some relief to investors worried about rising tensions between the two countries after U.S. criticized China’s handling of the novel coronavirus outbreak.

-Shares in the largest Dutch bank, ING Groep NV (INGA.AS), gained 5.9% as it posted first-quarter pretax earnings that beat market expectations.
+Shares in the largest Dutch bank, ING Groep NV, gained 5.9% as it posted first-quarter pretax earnings that beat market expectations.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva)